 Once you've decided on the perfect flooring solution for your home it's time to install it.
 Most flooring options are relatively simple to fit and are optimised to make it easier for you to do so with click or tongue and groove styles.
 However, sometimes you need an extra hand to guide you.
+If you want to know how to cut around radiator pipes, we've got you covered.
 If you've decided to fit your floors yourself rather than pay for someone to do it for you then we've got everything you need to know to attain the floor of your dreams.

 How to install your floor

 When fitting a floating hardwood floor you need to leave an expansion gap around the room so the floor can move as necessary.
 This is due to changes in the floor’s size over the course of a year such as expansion and contraction in response to the changing atmosphere in a room.
 The manufacturer will usually give you details on how much gap to leave, but it’s usually in the region of 10mm to 15mm.
 The gap is left all around the room and also helps to avoid things that may come through the wooden floor, such as radiator pipes.

 Related: How to Measure Your Floor

 How to cut around radiator pipes